 I may have been able to pay a little bit less for a used car, but the peace of mind of having a new car is worth something to me.
 That’s partly because my last used car left me stranded 300 miles from home for 3 days.

-Regardless of whether you choose a new or used car, the important part is to go with an affordable car, and keep it for a long time before replacing it.
+Whether you choose a new or used car, it’s important to go with an affordable car and keep it for a long time before replacing it.